cansozeri/golang-rest-api-kata/README.md

 It will check between the startDate and endDate, after selecting the correct interval it will find summation of the `counts` array in the DB and project it as `totalCount`.
 Another match process will happen to ensure `totalCount` is between `minCount` and `maxCount`.
 Final product will be delivered as a JSON which consists of `code`, `msg` and `records` fields.
-`code` can be either `0`, `1` or `2`.
+`code` can be either `0`, `1`.
 Defaults to `0`.
 * `0` indicates `success`.
-* `1` indicates missing parameter in payload.
+* `1` indicates validation error.
-* `2` indicates that min value is greater than max value or vice versa.
-Works for both date and count logic.
   `msg` can be anything defined to explain the `code`.
 Defaults to `Success`.
   `records` is the filtered results given as an object.

 ## Sample inputs and outputs
-All of the below were performed by sending POST requests to https://golang-clean-rest-api.herokuapp.com/api/v1/mongo
+All of the below were performed by sending POST requests to https://golang-clean-rest-api.herokuapp.com/api/v1/records/search
 ```
 Request payload:
 {